-Last year, students took the SAT, which was the statewide summative assessment for West Virginia high school juniors.
+West Virginia public school students take the SAT their junior year as part of the state's summative assessment.
 The good news is those scores can be used to meet college admissions requirements!
 Students may also opt to re-take the SAT or take the ACT to attempt to improve scores in their senior year.